microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 even if the class had never implemented static interfaces previously.

-The StaticAttribute includes a UInt32 parameter for version number, which defines the version of Windows that added that activation support.
+The StaticAttribute includes a UInt32 parameter for version number, which defines the version that added that activation support.

 #### Activation Versioning